angrymarker/BardMac-sicPlayer/README.md

 - Tempo: Only for hold notes mode, modifies the keystrokes durations thus speeding or slowing down playback.

 ### Usage
+- In game open up bard perform mode with your instrument of choice
-- Browse to a folder containing the mid files you want to play
+- On BardMac-sicPlayer, browse to a folder containing the mid files you want to play
 - Select a song
-- In game open up bard perform mode with your instrument of choice
 - Press play
 - Within 3 seconds set ff14 as your active window by clicking on it